Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 11. Texas Longhorn Cattle

-Texas Longhorn cattle are iconic different types of cattle breeds synonymous with the wild west and the history of American ranching.
+Texas Longhorn cattle are iconic, and different types of cattle breed are synonymous with the Wild West and the history of American ranching.

 They have been bred for their endurance, strength, and resilience to the harsh environment of Texas, and they are known for their impressive horns.